top of page

 To file a consumer proposal in British Columbia, you first need to determine your eligibility.
 To qualify for a consumer proposal, you must meet the following criteria:

-• You must not have any previous proposal proceedings open
+- Your debts must not have been included in any previous failed or currently active proposal proceedings

 Consumer Proposal FAQs